SpringParty/AnomalyDetectionWebApp/README.md

 ## 📋 Installation Guide for Clean Environment
 1. Install [React Developer Tools for Google Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
-2. After clonening repo, open cmd from the repo's folder and run the following command: `npm i`
+2. After cloning repo, open cmd from the repo's folder and run the following command: `npm i`
-3. Open cmd from the repo's folder and run the following command: `npm start`
+3. Open cmd from the repo's folder and run the following commands: `npm run build` , `npm start`

 ## 📚 Further Documentation
 For more info regarding the main classes of the project, information flow and UML diagrams, please refer to our [Wiki Site](https://github.com/SpringParty/AnomalyDetectionWebApp/wiki).